rh-mobb/documentation/content/docs/rosa/vpn/_index.md

    aws ec2 export-client-vpn-client-configuration --client-vpn-endpoint-id $VPN_CLIENT_ID --output text>client-config.ovpn
    ```

+1. Run the following commands to add the certificates created in the first step to the VPN Configuration file.

    * note: make sure you are still in the easy rsa / pki directory.

    ```bash